 So, Kabam asked Google’s international team to help launch its most popular game.
 The team created localised campaigns for the game’s launch, and provided invaluable cultural insights and industry benchmarks for each of Kabam’s target countries.
 They developed a go-to-market strategy centred around YouTube because of its wide scale reach across Asia Pacific.
 The team also used Search campaigns to engage users who were interested in the Marvel Comic Universe.

-The strategy deployed by the Google team allowed for a quick, effective scaling of the game in all markets.
-YouTube proved to be the strongest driver of the launch downloads for Marvel: Contest of Champions in terms of volume and high-quality users.
+The expansion strategy deployed by the Google team allowed for a quick, effective scaling of the game in all markets.
+YouTube proved to be the strongest driver of the launch downloads for Marvel Contest of Champions in terms of volume and high-quality users.
 As a result, the game reached top 10 in the download charts for its category on both iOS and Android in the focus markets.

 Focusing on core strengths